-All Goodwin College students, faculty and staff now have full complimentary access to NYTimes.com and NYT mobile apps, thanks to our school-wide subscription.
+All Goodwin University students, faculty and staff now have full complimentary access to NYTimes.com and NYT mobile apps, thanks to our school-wide subscription.
 We encourage you to take advantage of the world-class journalism of The New York Times to enrich your educational experience.

 Why use the NYTimes.com Pass to read The New York Times online?